botify-labs/woopra-python-sdk/README.rst

 Usage
 =====
 The first step is to setup the tracker SDK.
-To do so, configure the tracker instance as follows (replace mybusiness.com with your website as registered on Woopra):
+To do so, configure the tracker instance as follows (replace mybusiness.com with your website as registered on Woopra and access_key with your Woopra API access key, encoded in base64):

 ::

    #import the SDK
    from woopra import WoopraTracker

-   woopra = WoopraTracker("mybusiness.com")
+   woopra_tracker = WoopraTracker("mybusiness.com", "access_key")

 You can also configure the timeout (in milliseconds, defaults to 30000 - equivalent to 30 seconds) after which the event will expire and the visit will be marked as offline: